 With his love of the outdoors, Ian lives on a local farm while he helps maintain Evergreen’s gardens and native plants and medicinal herb collections.
 He has conducted research on Black Cohosh at Evergreen, and holds a B.S. in Ethnobotany from Frostburg State University.

-MAGGIE PRATT, Arts Education Director
+MAGGIE PRATT, Director of Arts

 A successful working artist, Maggie leads occasional arts programs for adults at Evergreen, and she designed Evergreen’s programs for Arts in the Schools.
 She holds an M.Ed in Art Education/Studio from Frostburg State University.